-If you want to bring your spouse to the U.S. and apply for a spouse visa, then you either need to be a citizen of the United States or a permanent resident (Green Card holder).
+If you want to bring your spouse to the U.S. and apply for a spouse visa, you need to be either a citizen of the United States or a permanent resident (green card holder).
 Bringing a spouse to the U.S. is a challenging process, which often includes several steps.

 Different Application Processes

 There are only a few ways through which you can bring your spouse to the U.S. by applying for a spouse visa.
 Let’s take a look at these processes in detail.

 - If you are a U.S. citizen or permanent resident, and your spouse is inside the U.S., you can file Form I-130 (Petition for Alien Relative) and Form I-485 (Application to Register Permanent Residence) to Adjust Status.
 This method is called concurrent processing.

 - If you are a U.S. citizen or permanent resident, and your spouse is outside the U.S., you can file Form I-130 and then file Form I-485 later.
 This method is called consular processing.